ignite/cli/docs/docs/02-guide/07-simapp.md

 ## Module simulation

-Every new module that is scaffolded with Ignite CLI implements the Cosmos SDK [Module Simulation](https://docs.cosmos.network/main/building-modules/simulator).
+Every new module that is scaffolded with IGNITE® CLI implements the Cosmos SDK [Module Simulation](https://docs.cosmos.network/main/building-modules/simulator).